Quansight/Quansight-website/apps/consulting/posts/scaling-python.md

 <img
 src="/posts/scaling-python/df-sum.png"
+alt="A picture of a jupyter notebook input and output cells.
+The first set shows a pandas groupby.
+The ouput shows that the computation took 1.77 s +- 72.3 ms per loop.
+The second input cells shows the summation of several dataframes.
+The ouput shows that the computation took 639 ms +- 15.9 ms per loop"
 />

 We were still having a bit of trouble with getting the dataframes at the right place at the right time though.
 We also wanted our architecture to account for the parallelization opportunities among the different aggregation groups.
 Ideally we wanted to run an aggregation group on a single worker when feasible to cut down on network traffic on the cluster.
 With that in mind we started looking at cluster of clusters.